AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/database-nosql.md

 ### Gather values for required headers

-In order to make calls to [!DNL Platform] APIs, you must first complete the [authentication tutorial](../../../../tutorials/authentication.md).
+In order to make calls to Platform APIs, you must first complete the [authentication tutorial](../../../../tutorials/authentication.md).
 Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Experience Platform] API calls, as shown below:

 * `Authorization: Bearer {ACCESS_TOKEN}`
 * `x-api-key: {API_KEY}`
 * `x-gw-ims-org-id: {IMS_ORG}`

 All resources in [!DNL Experience Platform], including those belonging to [!DNL Flow Service], are isolated to specific virtual sandboxes.
-All requests to [!DNL Platform] APIs require a header that specifies the name of the sandbox the operation will take place in:
+All requests to Platform APIs require a header that specifies the name of the sandbox the operation will take place in:

 * `x-sandbox-name: {SANDBOX_NAME}`

 All requests that contain a payload (POST, PUT, PATCH) require an additional media type header:

 * `Content-Type: application/json`

 ## Create a source connection {#source}